 In this case, you can create Panel meetings to allow Customers to book a time with both the User and a resource.
 Time slots will only be offered when both the User and a resource are available.

 How to set up

-- Go to Setup and create an Event type for your meeting.
+- Create an Event type for your meeting.
 You will need to use at least one Event type to ensure common settings between the User and resource.
 If you only have once Event type, name it the subject of your meeting.

-- Go back to Setup and create Booking pages for your User and for each of the resources.
+- Create Booking pages for your User and for each of the resources.
 For example, if you have four conference rooms, create a Booking page for each.

-- Click on Resource pools under the Tools section.
+- In the left sidebar, click on Resource pools under the Tools section.

 - Click Add a Resource pool to create a new Resource pool.

 - Name your Resource pool.